jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/gateway-api.md

 * Target Services can be annotated with [Backend or Path scoped]({{% relref "keys#scope" %}}) configuration keys, this will continue to be supported.
 * Gateway API resources doesn't support annotations, this is planned to continue to be unsupported.
 Extensions to the Gateway API spec will be added in the extension points of the API.
-* Only the `GatewayClass`, `Gateway` and `HTTPRoute` resource definitions are implemented.
+* Only the `GatewayClass`, `Gateway`, `TCPRoute` and `HTTPRoute` resource definitions are implemented.
 * The controller doesn't implement partial parsing yet for Gateway API resources, changes should be a bit slow on clusters with thousands of Ingress, Gateway API resources or Services.
-* Gateway's Listener Port and Protocol are not implemented - Port uses the global [bind-port]({{% relref "keys#bind-port" %}}) configuration and Protocol is based on the presence or absence of the TLS attribute.
+* Gateway's Listener Port and Protocol are implemented for TCPRoute, but they are not implemented for HTTPRoute - for HTTP workloads, Port uses the global [bind-port]({{% relref "keys#bind-port" %}}) configuration and Protocol is based on the presence or absence of the TLS attribute.
 * Gateway's Addresses is not implemented - binding addresses use the global [bind-ip-addr]({{% relref "keys#bind-ip-addr" %}}) configuration.
 * Gateway's Hostname only supports empty/absence of Hostname or a single `*`, any other string will override the HTTPRoute Hostnames configuration without any merging.
 * HTTPRoute's Rules and BackendRefs don't support Filters.